Parineeti Chopra: Early life and work

 Chopra was born on 22 October 1988 in Ambala, Haryana into a Punjabi Hindu family.
 Her father, Pawan Chopra, is a businessman and supplier to the Indian Army at Ambala Cantonment and her mother is Reena Chopra.
 She has two brothers: Shivang and Sahaj; actresses Priyanka Chopra, Meera Chopra and Mannara Chopra are her cousins.

-Chopra studied at the Convent of Jesus and Mary, Ambala.
+Chopra was educated at Convent of Jesus and Mary, Ambala.
 In an interview published in The Hindu, she revealed that she was a very good student and had always wanted to become an investment banker.
 At the age of 17, Chopra moved to England, where she received a triple honours degree in business, finance and economics from Manchester Business School.
 She used to take orientation classes for new students at the university.
 While studying, she worked part-time for the Manchester United Football Club as the team leader of the catering department.
 Chopra is also a trained Hindustani classical singer with a B.A.
 Honours in music.
 She used to perform on stage with her cousin, Priyanka, and their fathers in her childhood.

 In 2009, she returned to India in the wake of the economic recession and moved to Mumbai.
 Chopra obtained an internship in the marketing department of Yash Raj Films, joining the production company as a public-relations consultant.
 She considered it a perfect job, because she could use what she had learned and work in films.
 While working on promotions for Band Baaja Baaraat (2010), Chopra realized that she wanted to become an actress and decided to resign from her executive position with Yash Raj Films to attend acting school.
 After meeting the company's casting director, she was asked to do a "dummy audition for fun".
 Chopra remembered "fooling around with a camera" and delivering lines by the character Geet from the film Jab We Met (2007).
 When YRF producer Aditya Chopra saw the tape he was impressed with her acting.
 Chopra was then signed to a 3-film deal.